 - The bank’s lab should perform donor screening tests on mom’s blood.

 - Extra samples should be saved for future testing.

 - The blood should be frozen in a bag that has attached segments for identity and potency testing.

 - The cord blood unit should be stored in monitored liquid nitrogen freezers in the liquid or vapor phase (i.e., -180°C or colder).

-Here are four cord blood banks we recommend based on customer reviews and their success rates in storing cord blood that can one day be used in treatment:
+Here are five cord blood banks we recommend based on customer reviews and their success rates in storing cord blood that can one day be used in treatment: